Your request is being processed, please wait.

 • distribution issues or infrastructure failure

-During level three a water shortage would be declared if Airdrie was facing serious challenges in providing sufficient water supply.
+During a level three water shortage, Airdrie would be facing serious challenges in providing sufficient water supply.

 This would usually affect a wider area than Airdrie.